lancedb/lancedb/docs/src/index.md

 # LanceDB

-LanceDB is an open-source database for vector-search built with persistent storage, which greatly simplifies retrevial, filtering and management of embeddings.
+LanceDB is an open-source database for vector-search built with persistent storage, which greatly simplifies retrieval, filtering and management of embeddings.

 ![Illustration](/lancedb/assets/ecosystem-illustration.png)